Messenger Plus!: Skype Desktop API concerns

 Skype has announced its intention to discontinue the desktop API which is used by Messenger Plus! for Skype.

 Note that the date which this is to happen (originally in December 2013) is now unknown as Skype tries to come up with new methods to support a small subset of the Desktop API functionality.

 There is currently no information available on the Yuna website that mentions the plans to handle the Desktop API being discontinued by Skype at some point in the future.

 Current Development

-Version 3.0.0.180 of Messenger Plus for Skype was available for automatic download around January 15, 2014.
+Version 3.0.0.180 of Messenger Plus! for Skype was available for automatic download around January 15, 2014.
 It was built on January 8, 2014, and has some updated components from December 2013.

 In the first version this year there is a "feature" that seem not to be mentioned anywhere: It sends an ad for Messenger plus as a chat message to random contacts.
 This feature makes more or less the extension unusable.

 In the second version this year (3.0.0.185) released in February 2014, this feature is mentioned and can now be turned off.

+References in Pop Culture

+In 2025, an adventure game called Pluralys was announced on Steam which features Messenger Plus!.
+It is developed by Ivalys Studios, an independent video game company based in Canada.
+The characters in the game use Messenger Plus! to communicate between each other on their computers.